by Dr. Bill Rawls

 Retrospectively, I may have harbored Borrelia burgdorferi (the microbe that’s associated with Lyme disease) for years before I actually developed symptoms.
 I’m an outdoor person; tick bites have always been a common affair.

-It’s not uncommon for people to harbor Borrelia and not know it; stealth is this microbe’s middle name.
+It’s not uncommon for people to harbor borrelia and not know it; stealth is this microbe’s middle name.

-Lyme disease is mostly transmitted by nymphal ticks, which are about the size of the pin.
+Lyme disease is mostly transmitted by nymphal ticks, which are about the size of a pin.
 They bite, transmit the microbe, and then drop off — most people aren’t even aware of being bitten.
 Because symptoms of the initial infection are so mild (if they occur at all), it’s not uncommon for people to be completely unaware of being infected.

-And Borrelia isn’t the only microbe to worry about.
-Ticks carry many microbes that have similar characteristics to Borrelia.
+And borrelia isn’t the only microbe to worry about.
+Ticks carry many microbes that have similar characteristics to borrelia.
 What they all have in common is stealthy characteristics that make them hard to find — and even harder to get rid of.